neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 [issue board].
 If you want to give a try, simply fork the git repository and start coding !

-5- **Spread the Word** : If you loke this extension, just let other people know !
+5- **Spread the Word** : If you look this extension, just let other people know !
-You can publish a blog post about it or a youtube video or wahtever format you feel comfortable with !
+You can publish a blog post about it or a youtube video or whatever format you feel comfortable with !

 In any case, let us know how we can help you moving forward